brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 (`*` = The options in the form change as the Debian Live project evolves so adapt accordingly.)

 You will want to use your own email address, of course.
+For "--linux-flavours", you might prefer something like 486 for older systems (e.g., for older processors such as 486, Pentium I, etc.).

 ### Downloading the Image